Skip to main content

 Nurses are on the front lines of patient care and act as key drivers of healthcare change, including the use of telehealth technology.
 As medical technology improves, the role of telehealth in nursing continues to grow, giving nurses new tools to improve patient outcomes and increase access to quality healthcare.

-What Is Telehealth and Telemedicine?
+What is Telehealth and Telemedicine?

+Telehealth is defined by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) as using communication technology to provide medical care at a distance.
 Telehealth services can replace face-to-face visits with video conferencing or phone calls, allowing patients to stay home when sick.
 Telehealth nurses can also receive information on patient vital signs, such as blood pressure or heart rate, that patients measure on their own at home.

 As more hospitals and other medical facilities use telehealth to level-up their patient care, the role of telehealth in nursing continues to evolve.

-Understanding the Role of Telehealth in Nursing
+Understanding The Role of Telehealth in Nursing

 “While there is an abundance of healthcare resources in the United States, the feasibility of patients connecting to care remains an issue, especially for those who are underserved,” she said.
 “Telemedicine can remove geographical barriers, so that those in rural areas without easy access to care can still get the services they need.”